Shopify/cli-ui/README.md

 Modify the appearance of CLI::UI both globally and on an individual frame level.

-To set the global style:
+To set the default style:

 ```ruby
 CLI::UI.frame_style = :box
 ```

-To set an individual frame:
+To style an individual frame:

 ```ruby
 CLI::UI.frame('New Style!', frame_style: :bracket) { puts 'It's pretty cool!' }